Mexico Employer of Record

 Pregnant employees in Mexico are entitled to paid maternity leave for 42 days before giving birth and 42 days after birth.
 If the baby has a disability or requires hospitalization, the postpartum leave can be extended by two weeks.
 Additionally, the employee may transfer up to four weeks of the pre-birth leave to postpartum leave.

-Employees in Mexico are entitled to six paid vacation days after a year with a company.
+Employees in Mexico are entitled to twelve paid vacation days after a year with a company.
 Paid vacation increases by two days each subsequent year of service.
 After five years, when vacation reaches 14 days, employees are entitled to two additional days for every five years of employment.

 Employees in Mexico may not receive compensation in lieu of vacation leave.